Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Ramification groups and the theorem of Hasse-Arf

 The surjectivity statements from \ref{item:normA} and \ref{item:normB} are implied by \ref{item:normD} using a completeness argument (\cite[Ch.~V, Lemma 2]{Serre/LocalFields}).

+It remains to prove \ref{item:normC} and the claim.
 Since the Galois group of $L/K$ is solvable, it has a quotient which is cyclic of prime order.
-Using induction and the transitivity of the norm and $\psi$ (Proposition \ref{prop:transitivityOfPhi}), one reduces the proof of \ref{item:normC} and the claim to the case where the Galois group of $L/K$ is $G=G_0=\Z/\ell\Z$ (see \cite[Ch.~V, \S6]{Serre/LocalFields}).
+Using induction and the transitivity of the norm and $\psi$ (Proposition \ref{prop:transitivityOfPhi}), one reduces the proof of \ref{item:normC} and the claim to the case where the Galois group of $L/K$ is $G=G_0=\Z/\ell\Z$ with $\ell$ a prime (see \cite[Ch.~V, \S6]{Serre/LocalFields}).
 We assume that $G_0=G_1=\ldots=G_t$, and $G_i=\{1\}$ for $i>t$.

 In this case we already computed the functions $\phi_{L/K}$ and $\psi_{L/K}$ in Example \ref{ex:phiandpsiPrimeCase}.
 We will use the following lemma: \begin{lemma} Let $B/A$ be the extension of discrete valuation rings attached to $L/K$.
-For brevity, we write $N_{L/K}:=N$ and $\Tr:=\Tr_{L/K}$. \begin{enumerate}[label=\emph{(\roman*)}] \item $\mathfrak{D}_{B/A}=\mathfrak{m}_L^{(t+1)(\ell-1)}$. \item If $n\geq 0$, then
+For brevity, we write $N:=N_{L/K}$ and $\Tr:=\Tr_{L/K}$. \begin{enumerate}[label=\emph{(\roman*)}] \item $\mathfrak{D}_{B/A}=\mathfrak{m}_L^{(t+1)(\ell-1)}$. \item If $n\geq 0$, then

 \item If $x\in \mathfrak{m}_L^n$, then